The Value of a Second Opinion

 - Bringing up anything the second dentist doesn’t mention, but the first dentist did.

-- Asking about long-term effects of alternate treatments.
+- Asking about the long-term effects of alternate treatments.

-- Asking the second dentist for an explanation of the different diagnosis or treatment plan.
+- Asking the second dentist for an explanation of the different diagnoses or treatment plans.

 If you are still uncertain, don’t hesitate to go back to your first dentist with your second opinion and discuss your options in detail.